Family Law

 Can alimony be modified or terminated?

-Alimony can be modified upon a showing of materially changed circumstances.
-It terminates automatically upon the death of either party or the remarriage of the recipient under 23 Pa.C.S. § 3706.
-Cohabitation may also support a modification or termination petition.
+Alimony can be modified on a showing of materially changed circumstances.
+It terminates on the death of either party or remarriage of the recipient under 23 Pa.C.S. § 3706.
+Cohabitation may support a modification or termination petition, but the standard requires more than shared living arrangements.

 Does marital misconduct affect alimony in Pennsylvania?